Seilamuk/Seilamuk-/iOS Swift/iOS-Swift-InApp-Documentation.md

 <br></br><img src="./iOS/images/V.png" width="12px" /> _StartApp.framework_
 <br></br><img src="./iOS/images/V.png" width="12px" /> _StartApp.bundle_

+Make sure to check the "Copy items if needed" checkbox.

 ####Add the StartApp.framework to the Build Phases of the desired target
 1. Select your application project to bring up the project editor
 2. Select your application target to bring up the target editor